argonautproject/us-core-patient-data-feed/README.md

 3. Notification Triggers for Supported Resource Types
    1. Servers SHALL support notifications when a resource is first created and when its status changes.
+   1. Servers SHOULD support notifications for any clinically meaningful changes to the resource.
    1. Servers MAY support notifications for other types of changes (e.g., updates to specific fields).

 4. Subscription Channel and Payload